 Loven Contracting’s Historic Preservation Division offers an array of services via a single resource to owners of, or investors in, historic properties.

-At Loven Contacting we understand that the preservation of a historic building is about more than just saving a piece of cultural context – it’s also a contemporary construction project informed by budgets, schedules, existing conditions, and project requirements.
+At Loven Contracting, we understand that the preservation of a historic building is about more than just saving a piece of cultural context – it’s also a contemporary construction project informed by budgets, schedules, existing conditions, and project requirements.
 Whether we are preserving the oldest historic structures in Grand Canyon National Park or tackling more modest adaptive reuse projects in municipalities across the Southwest, Loven Contracting understands the complexities associated with historic building construction and improvement.

 As a full service contractor with an award winning historic preservation team, we bring decades of experience, ranging from navigating state and local preservation requirements to hands-on craftsmanship by 40+ year preservation veterans.
-We partner with private, non-profit, and governmental organizations in Arizona, New Mexico, Utah and Nevada to bring your vision to life.
+We partner with private, non-profit, and governmental organizations in Arizona, New Mexico, Utah, and Nevada to bring your vision to life.

 ASSESSMENT & PRECONSTRUCTION SERVICES